Podcast: Play in new window | Download (Duration: 8:41 — 8.6MB)

 Unique customer experience research

 Surveys and focus groups have long reigned supreme as the most popular Voice of Customer (VOC) approaches.
 And with good reason.
 If done correctly, they can yield valuable insights about customer experience.
 But, they have some limitations.
 They can be expensive and time consuming to facilitate.
-Both rely on customers reporting on what the think they do (which may differ from what they actually do).
+Both rely on customers reporting on what they think they do (which may differ from what they actually do).
 Surveys allow researchers to engage a large number of customers, but are always subject to bias and may yield limited insights.
 Focus groups provide a deeper look, but a group setting can impact what participants say.

 - Fly on the wall observations – Understand your objectives, grab a clipboard, find a discrete spot and just absorb.
 This is particularly helpful for filling in blindspots along the customer journey that don’t leave a data trail (e.g. retail before the point of purchase, a customer waiting area).
 It’s a great starting point for VOC research, as it normally generates additional questions that can be included in supplementary research.